imranyahya69/laravel-interfaces/README.md

 This means that any time we type hint the `AgeInterface` interface in our application, Laravel will automatically resolve it to an instance of the `AgeService` implementation.

-In our example, we used the `AgeService` interface in a route closure to get the interface implementation result.
-Since we bound the interface to the implementation in `AppServiceProvider.php`, Laravel resolved the `AgeInterface` interface to an instance of the `AgeService` implementation, allowing us to use its methods to retrieve the desired output.
+In our example, we used the `AgeInterface` interface in a route closure to retrieve the output of getAge method.
+Since we bound the interface to the implementation in `AppServiceProvider.php`, Laravel resolved the `AgeInterface` interface to an instance of the `AgeService` implementation, allowing us to use its methods.

 ## Conclusion